Jean Ritchie: The Fulbright expedition

-Whilst in Britain, Ritchie sang at concerts for the English Folk Dance and Song Society, including its annual Royal Albert Hall festival, and presented several BBC radio programmes, appearing on "Ballad Hunter" which was presented by her friend Alan Lomax.
+While in Britain, Ritchie sang at concerts for the English Folk Dance and Song Society, including its annual Royal Albert Hall festival, and presented several BBC radio programmes, appearing on The Ballad-Hunter which was presented by her friend Alan Lomax.
 On one occasion, Maud Karpeles took Ritchie and Pickow to visit Ralph Vaughan Williams and his wife Ursula, for whom she sang "Come All Ye Fair and Tender Ladies"; Pickow photographed the four of them together.

 Musical achievements

-In 1955 Ritchie wrote a book about her family called Singing Family of the Cumberlands.
-The book documented the role of the family songs in everyday life, such as accompanying everyday tasks on the farm and in the home, or being sung when gathered on the porch in the evening to “sing the moon up”.
+In 1955, Ritchie wrote a book about her family called Singing Family of the Cumberlands.
+The book documented the role of the family songs in everyday life, such as accompanying everyday tasks on the farm and in the home, or being sung when gathered on the porch in the evening to "sing the moon up."
 Singing Family of the Cumberlands is widely regarded as an American classic, and continues to be used in American schools.

 As well as work songs and ballads, Ritchie knew hymns from the "Old Regular Baptist" church she attended in Jeff, Kentucky.
-These were sung as "lining out" songs, in a lingering soulful way, including the song "Amazing Grace", which she helped popularize.
+These were sung as "lining out" songs, in a lingering soulful way, including the song "Amazing Grace," which she helped popularize.
 Family versions of "Amazing Grace" and the hymn "Brightest And Best" were released on the 1959 album Jean Ritchie Interviews Her Family, With Documentary Recordings.

 Ritchie directed and sang at the first Newport Folk Festival in 1959, and served on the first folklore panel for the National Endowment for the Arts.